Prianshu7296/Flam-RnD-Assignment/README.md

 results/fit_result.txt
 ```

-The validation script reads those saved values and performs the independent curve validation.
+The validation script reads the saved fit result and independently evaluates the final reported parameters on a uniform t-grid.

 The validation results are stored in: